brain based transformation

 5) Trust in God’s provision:

-This has been a very difficult season of my life, and I know that grief will take it’s own journey in my heart as I grieve her loss.
+This has been a very difficult season of my life, and I know that grief will take its own journey in my heart as I grieve her loss.

 Filed under: